-An important issue is the inter-operability of equipment conforming to the 1994 version of this Recommendation and equipment built to the 1991 version of this Recommendation.
+An important issue is the inter-operability of equipment conforming to Recommendation G.763 (1994 or later version) and equipment built to Recommendation G.763 (1990).
 The items affecting compatibility are the following:

-- 1) The use of 16 kbit/s, which may not be available in DCMEs built to the 1991 version of this Recommendation.
-If one or more corresponding DCMEs in the multi-destination mode are not capable of operating with 2-bit overload channels, an operational problem will occur unless all units in the network are operated without 2-bit overload channels. - 2) The addressing scheme used in this Recommendation for sending DLC messages to the remote DCMEs (no addresses are used for DLC messages in the 1991 version of this Recommendation).
-If one or more corresponding DCMEs in the multi-destination mode are not capable of recognizing or generating destination selective DLC messages, an operational problem will occur unless the unit(s) conforming to the 1994 version of this Recommendation have the destination selective DLC feature disabled. - 3) The use in this Recommendation of a new bearer channel type, the fax bank.
-In DCMEs built to the 1991 version of this Recommendation, the information contained in the fax banks will not be recovered because of the lack of a facsimile demodulation/remodulation capability.
-Furthermore, the Control Channel message for the assignment of a fax bank will not be recognized, with a consequent mismatch in the overload bit mapping that will cause an operational problem preventing the proper recovery of overload traffic. - 4) The use in this Recommendation of both A-law and μ-law encoding in the channel check test.
-In DCMEs built to the 1991 version of this Recommendation in the channel check test is limited to A-law.
-An operational problem will occur when equipment conforming to the 1994 version of this Recommendation is used on μ-law links with equipment conforming to the 1991 version of this Recommendation because the channel check test will fail.
-Selection of A-law or μ-law is global and not on a per clique basis whereas the channel check test may be enabled or disabled on a clique basis.
+The use of 16 kbit/s, which may not be available in DCMEs built to Recommendation G.763 (1990).
+If one or more corresponding DCMEs in the multi-destination mode are not capable of operating with 2-bit overload channels, an operational problem will occur unless all units in the network are operated without 2-bit overload channels.

+- The addressing scheme used in this Recommendation for sending DLC messages to the remote DCMEs [no addresses are used for DLC messages in Recommendation G.763 (1990)].
+If one or more corresponding DCMEs in the multi-destination mode are not capable of recognizing or generating destination selective DLC messages, an operational problem will occur unless the unit(s) conforming to Recommendation G.763 (1994 or later version) have the destination selective DLC feature disabled. - The use in this Recommendation of a new bearer channel type, the fax bank.
+In DCMEs built to Recommendation G.763 (1990), the information contained in the fax banks will not be recovered because of the lack of a facsimile demodulation/remodulation capability.
+Furthermore, the Control Channel message for the assignment of a fax bank will not be recognized, with a consequent mismatch in the overload bit mapping that will cause an operational problem preventing the proper recovery of overload traffic. - The use in this Recommendation of both A-law and $\mu$ -law encoding in the channel check test.
+In DCMEs built to Recommendation G.763 (1990), the channel check test is limited to A-law.
+An operational problem will occur when equipment conforming to the 1994 version of this Recommendation is used on $\mu$ -law links with equipment conforming to Recommendation G.763 (1990) because the channel check test will fail.
+Selection of A-law or $\mu$ -law is global and not on a per clique basis, whereas the channel check test may be enabled or disabled on a clique basis.

-Backward capability between equipment built to this Recommendation and to the 1991 version of this Recommendation is provided.
+Backward compatibility between equipment built to this Recommendation and to Recommendation G.763 (1990) is provided.
 This is achieved through the following features of this Recommendation: